justinmeiners/efficient-programming-with-components/10_binary_counter.md

 I think it is very beautiful.
 We could compete with Steve Jobs for elegance of our design[^alex-apple-joke].

-**Exercise:** In [numerical analysis][numerics],
-    whenever you sum up large number you don't really want to add small quantities to big quantities.
+**Exercise:** In numerical analysis, whenever you sum up large numbers you don't really want to add small quantities to big quantities.
-    Bad things happen to the errors[^errors].
+    Bad things happen to the errors[^floating-point-error].
     Use this code to write a function which sums arrays of `double`.

 **Exercise:** Rewrite `min_element` using this code (just `min_element`, don't worry about second best).